 The Need for Intervention

-When parents suspect a teen has been abusing drugs or alcohol, they must take interventive action as soon as possible before the issue spirals out of control.
+When parents suspect a teen has been abusing drugs or alcohol, they must take interventive action as soon as possible before the situation spirals out of control.
 Some forms of addiction can progress very rapidly, and a teen does not possess the same level of self-control as an adult.
 This can cause an addiction to escalate to potentially life-threatening levels more quickly than some parents realize.
 The one caveat to this risk is that drugs and alcohol cost money, and most teens rely on their parents or part-time, minimum wage jobs for personal income.
 This can be a saving grace in that lack of personal income makes it more difficult to maintain a substance abuse habit.
 However, teens are more prone to risky behavior, such as engaging in illegal activities to secure more drugs once they develop addictions.

 An intervention can be the turning point for a teen who has developed a substance abuse disorder.
 He or she may not even realize the problem.
-For example, some teens who suffer sports-related injuries may require surgery and painkillers during recovery.
+For example, teens who suffer sports-related injuries may require surgery and painkillers during recovery.
 Many teens in the U.S. have developed addictions to prescription opioid painkillers unknowingly.
 Once the signs of dependency appear, parents should work quickly to start planning an intervention.

 What To Expect From An Intervention